 When the rule bounded hours of your job injects in you the syndrome of drapetomania, relax and take your time before you actually venture on your escapade.
 Prepare an escape plan.
-Inform your boss prior to leaving the job and build strong relations with your co workers and boss.
+Inform your boss prior to leaving the job and build strong relations with your co-workers and boss.
 Take support from your friends and family.
-Before the quitting the job, notify your boss in advance.
-Your previous co workers might turn out to be your first clients.
+Before quitting the job, notify your boss in advance.
+Your previous co-workers might turn out to be your first clients.
 They might pour healthy advice in your cup.

-Even if you are leaving the job to be self employed, keep your resume updated.
+Even if you are leaving the job to be self-employed, keep your resume updated.
 A scintillating CV will attract potential investors and clients.
-Let your resume speak of your past achievements, accolades and experience that will eventually assist you setting up your business.
+Let your resume speak of your past achievements, accolades and experience that will eventually assist you in setting up your business.

 A Solid Financial Plan